pabloferg/dialogflow1/README.md

   }
 ```

-In order to make our Agent more friendly, we create two functions thant randomly get different sentences to reply.
+Now - to humanize our Agent- we add two functions that randomly get different sentences to reply.

 ```javascript
 function GetRandomIntro() {